5-pebbles/auxv-dot-org/pages/projects/miros/chapter_1.md

 ## Now Let's Begin

 As you can guess, the dynamic linker is one of those executables that relocates itself.
 Actually, the default dynamic linker `ld.so` is completely dynamic, linking its own libraries at runtime.
-I am not going to be doing that, it's a lot of work and **Rust** crates are always statically linked anyways.
+I am not going to be doing that; it's a lot of work and **Rust** crates are always statically linked, anyway.

 <br/>

 If you have done any low-level work, you are familiar with the `_start` symbol.
-It's part of `crt0` or **C** runtime zero, and in a normal **Rust** program it is the first code to run:
+It's part of `crt0` or **C** runtime zero.
+In a normal **Rust** program it is the first code to run:

 ```
 // [_start:c] -> [main:c] -> [start:rust] -> [main:rust] <┐